 In the months immediately following March 2020, traffic suddenly decreased as COVID-19 pandemic lockdowns and/or service curtailments were implemented.
-Table 1 details Average Annual Daily Traffic Counts (AADT) on selected segments of U.S. Highway 101 in and adjacent to the Clatsop Plains Planning Area.
+Tables 1-3, 4 and 5 details Average Annual Daily Traffic Counts (AADT) counts on selected segments of U.S. Highways 101-26, 202 and 103 in and adjacent to the Clatsop Plains Elsie-Jewell Planning Area.
 Traffic data for 2021 was not available at the time this plan was update.
 It is likely, however, that 2021 traffic volumes will have increased to at least 2019 levels.